The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 It’s really important to incorporate some intensity into your activity.
 Essentially, this is high intensity interval training (HIIT).
 For example, walk for a couple of minutes, then run for one minute.
 The key is to find your cardio activity sweet spot.
 If you overdo the length and intensity of your session, you’ll likely have issues with electrolyte imbalance and muscle strain.

-Even though stretching and strengthening are important components of any rehab programme, I can't help but think that his speedy recovery had something to do with the aerobic activity increasing vagal tone.
+Even though stretching and strengthening are a vital part of any rehab programme, I can't help but think that his speedy recovery had something to do with the aerobic activity increasing vagal tone.
 Of course it's crucial to also work within your physical capacity.

 2. Improve your posture and correct muscle imbalance